mathyingulu1/MathyBooksStore/MathyBooksStore/README.txt

 2021-12-04 11:40 create a viewModel in the Models project to hold the Product object 11:42 select list for category and covertype
-11:45 Modify the class just created inside the viewModels in the Models folder
+11:45 Modify the class just created inside the viewModels in the Models folder 11:50 Modify the ProductController so the IActionResult upSert calls to the ProductVM 11:55 not my keyboard freezing...arghhh